-This resource was written to meet the needs of district-level facilities; however, the guidelines and information it contains apply to any storage facility, of any size, in any type of environment.
-Pay special attention to pages 57-63!
+This resource was written to specify the needs of district-level facilities; however, the guidelines and information it contains apply to any and all storage facilities, of any size, in all types of environment.
+Pay close attention to pages 57-63!

-It's usually recommended that most over-the-counter and prescription medications be stored at what's known as "controlled room temperature, which is typically about 77 degrees Fahrenheit.
-Medications are manufactured under very strict specifications, and, whenever possible, these products are designed to remain stable at room temperature.
-Obviously, some medications are more stable than others, but most remain at their most stable if they are transported and stored at room temperature.
+It’s usually recommended that most over-the-counter and prescription medications be stored at about 77 degrees Fahrenheit, which is more commonly known as “controlled room temperature.
+There are very strict specifications that need to be met during the manufacturing of medications, whenever possible, these products are designed to remain stable at room temperature.
+Obviously, different medications are more or less stable than others, but the majority remain at their most stable if they are stored and transported at room temperature.

-There are some medicines that can be maintained in temperatures as low as 52 degrees Fahrenheit, such as the liquid form of the antibiotic amoxicillin, or interferon beta, which is used for the treatment of multiple sclerosis.
-A few medications can even maintain their composition if they are frozen.
+Certain medicines can be maintained in temperatures as low as 52 degrees Fahrenheit, such as the liquid form of the antibiotic amoxicillin, or interferon beta, which is used for the treatment of multiple sclerosis.
+There are even a few medications that can maintain their composition when they are frozen.

 Avoiding Excessively High Temperatures

-There are a number of factors that can expose your medications to dangerously high temperatures.
+There are a variety of factors that can expose your medications to potentially dangerous high temperatures.
 Here are some of the most common:

-- Hot weather: If you don't have air conditioning (and keep it on 24/7 during hot spells), high outside temperatures can cause your home to become warm enough that medications "overheat."
-This is a particular concern during power outages.
+- Hot weather: If you don’t have air conditioning (and keep it on 24/7 during hot spells), high outside temperatures can cause your home to become warm enough that medications “overheat.”
+This can become a prominent concern during power outages.